 In this field and if we were going to spend time together.

-It would be worth my while coming along and try a class, as this was where he would be spending most of his time for the next few years.
+It would be worth my while to try a class, as this was where he would be spending most of his time for the next few years.

-Not knowing anything about martial arts, except the word 'Karate', and the series' Kung Fu' with David Carradine, I found it slightly amusing.
+I knew nothing about martial arts, except the word 'Karate', and the series' Kung Fu' with David Carradine.

 For one thing, Chinese Kung Fu sounded really exotic to me.